bugtags/Bugtags-Android/README.md

 # Installation:
 -----

 ### Gradle
-1. The SDK is available through Maven Central.
+* 1.The SDK is available through Maven Central.
 In your build.gradle file, add the following dependency, then sync your gradle files:
 ```gradle
 compile 'com.bugtags.library:bugtags-lib:0.9.0'
 ```
-2. Then initialize Bugtags in your application’s onCreate() method:
+* 2.Then initialize Bugtags in your application’s onCreate() method:
 ```java
 Bugtags.start("YOUR APPKEY", this, Bugtags.BTGInvocationEventBubble);
 ```
-3. Change your base activity to extend one of the following activities, to enable automatically tracking user steps:
+* 3.Change your base activity to extend one of the following activities, to enable automatically tracking user steps:
 ```java
  BugtagsAppCompatActivity: This extends android.support.v7.app.AppCompatActivity
  BugtagsActionBarActivity: This extends android.support.v7.app.ActionBarActivity